-Mr. Railton has been selected to Thomson Reuters’ Super Lawyers list, which is limited to no more than five percent of attorneys in any state.
+Mr. Railton has been selected to Thomson Reuters’ Super Lawyers list, an honor which is limited to no more than five percent of attorneys in any state.
 The Thomson Reuters website states, “Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 This selection process includes independent research, peer nominations and peer evaluations.”

 Mr. Railton has taught U.S. Immigration Law and Policy at Western Washington University, as well as other seminars on U.S. citizenship laws.
 He regularly speaks and writes to a wide variety of audiences concerning business immigration, immigration enforcement, criminality and waivers, and other constitutional matters related to U.S. immigration and border law.
 He has authored immigration-related articles published by the American Bar Association, the American Immigration Lawyers Association, Lexis-Nexis, Thomson Reuters, the Washington State Bar Association, and other noted publishers.

 Border matters are a key part of Mr. Railton’s practice.
 He was Co-Chair and Business Track Chair of the 2022 American Immigration Lawyers Association’s Border Issues Virtual Conference.
 He has served as a past liaison to the organization to local ports of entry.
 He routinely advises on issues pertaining to admissibility, benefits applications adjudications (TNs, Ls, Es), denied admissions, expedited removal, waivers, travel restrictions, documentation, NEXUS, and other issues particular to U.S. Customs and Border Protection.